 4.10.
-Additional priority for family and friends of underoccupying tenants moving via the Cash Incentive scheme
+Additional priority for family and friends of under-occupying tenants moving via the Cash Incentive scheme overcrowded friend or family member may be re-housed as part of the re-housing arrangement.

-- 4.10.1.
-In cases where the tenant wishing to downsize lives alone, but has friends or family living elsewhere in overcrowded Westminster Council accommodation, the overcrowded friend or family member may be rehoused as part of the re-housing arrangement. - 4.10.2.
-In order to qualify for this, the following criteria must be met; - The overcrowded household nominated by the downsizing tenant must be Westminster City Council tenants; - The property vacated by the downsizing tenant must be suitable for the nominated tenant in terms of size: - The nominated tenant must be willing to move to the vacated property.
+4.10.1.
+In cases where the tenant wishing to downsize lives alone, but has friends or family living elsewhere in overcrowded Westminster Council accommodation, the

+- 4.10.2.
+In order to qualify for this, the following criteria must be met; - The overcrowded household nominated by the downsizing tenant must be Westminster City Council tenants; - The property vacated by the downsizing tenant must be suitable for the nominated tenant in terms of size; - The nominated tenant must be willing to move to the vacated property.
 They will not be re-housed elsewhere. - The downsizing tenant must move to a suitably sized unit elsewhere. - The nominated tenant must be registered for a transfer with at least 190 points for overcrowding; - The overall number of bedrooms allocated to both households must not exceed the number gained. - 4.10.3.
 The downsizing tenant will receive a cash incentive payment for any bedrooms gained. - 4.10.4.
 Removals and decoration expenses, as set out above, are payable to the downsizing tenant only.